networktocode/awesome-network-automation/README.md

 - [Seeking SRE: Conversations About Running Production Systems at Scale](https://www.amazon.com/Seeking-SRE-Conversations-Running-Production/dp/1491978864) - Learn from the best practices of SRE practitioners who are not working at Google
 - [The DevOps Handbook](https://itrevolution.com/book/the-devops-handbook/) - Learn the concepts of Agile and DevOps principles
 - [The Phoenix Project](https://itrevolution.com/book/the-phoenix-project/) - See the concepts of Agile and DevOps in this fiction story about a typical IT Org
+- [The Unicorn Project](https://itrevolution.com/the-unicorn-project/) - See the concepts of Agile and DevOps following a Developer viewpoint

 # Vendor Agnostic Products
 - [Anuta Networks](https://www.anutanetworks.com/ncx-overview/) - Anuta NCX delivers network service orchestration for greenfield and brownfield deployments.
 NCX is an intent-driven platform with YANG service models for multiple domains such as Branch/CPE, Data Center, Virtual MPLS, Carrier Core Networks and Cloud Interconnects.
 NCX has built-in YANG device models for PNFs and VNFs from 35+ industry leading vendors supporting hundreds of L2-L7 network functions using CLI, NETCONF, YANG, REST and SNMP.
 See the complete [list](http://www.anutanetworks.com/managed-devices/).